Eduardo V. Manalo: Administration

 18 administrative infrastructure projects were inaugurated within thirteen years from the time he assumed his office (September 7, 2009, to March 15, 2022).

-On January 2, 2010, he ordained 202 newly ministers at Central Temple to commemorate the 85th birthday of Eraño G. Manalo.
-In the worldwide, where INC Engineering and Construction Department undertakes the church's construction projects was dedicated, total of 3,691 from September 7, 2009, to December 16, 2022, to spreadout the Dynamic Leadership of Eduardo Manalo.
+On January 2, 2010, he ordained 202 new ministers at Central Temple to commemorate the 85th birthday of Eraño G. Manalo.
+The worldwide, where INC Engineering and Construction Department undertakes the church's construction projects were dedicated, a total of 3,964 from September 7, 2009, to July 13, to spread out the Dynamic Leadership of Eduardo Manalo (605 new houses of worship dedicated since the COVID-19 pandemic to the present).
 The biggest house of worship outside the Philippines can be found in Barcelona, Spain which can accommodate 1,360 worshipers at a time.
 INC bought the property from Jehovah's Witnesses and it was dedicated in July 2012.
 The most expensive house of worship of the INC can be found in Washington DC.
-Acquisition and renovations costed more than US$10.6 million.
+Acquisition and renovations cost more than US$10.6 million.
 The property includes a school building which was formerly owned by Helen and Constantine Greek Orthodox Church.
 The house of worship was dedicated in December 2012.

 On July 21, 2014, Philippine president Benigno Aquino III and Manalo led the inauguration of Ciudad de Victoria, a 140-hectare tourism zone in Bocaue and Santa Maria, Bulacan, where the Philippine Arena is also located.
 The Philippine Arena, a 55,000-seater multi-purpose structure, touted as the world's largest indoor domed arena (by seating capacity), was constructed for the INC's centennial celebration on July 27, 2014.

 On March 14, 2014, after conducting a worship service in Tacloban, Leyte, INC Executive Minister Eduardo V. Manalo, led the groundbreaking ceremony of EVM Self-Sustainable Community Rehabilitation Project in Sitio New Era, a 3,000-hectare property of the church in Brgy.
 Langit, Alangalang, Leyte.
-The project which could cost more than one billion pesos includes at least 1,000 housing units for the survivors of super typhoon Haiyan.
+The project which could cost more than one billion pesos includes at least 1,000 housing units for the survivors of Super Typhoon Haiyan.
 Garments and dried fish factories, and eco-farming project are also included to provide livelihood to the community.
 More than 150,000 hunger relief packages were also given which contained 3 kilos of rice, canned goods and instant noodles aside from the free medical and dental services conducted that day.

 He was the Executive Minister who visited the continents of: